 Digital-first journalists serve our communities.
 We inform our communities.
 We examine important community issues.
 We provide an outlet to community voices.
 We lead and stimulate the discussion of important community issues.
 We seek to improve our communities without being cheerleaders.

 Digital-first journalists embrace our role as watchdog of the government and powerful institutions in our communities.
 We need to commit time and other resources to beat reporting and investigative reporting that informs the community about the effectiveness, honesty and priorities of the government and institutions.

 As we explore the proper relationships and involvement in community life of the newsroom and individual journalists, we must avoid conflicts that could diminish our effectiveness in the watchdog role.
 As we seek ways to collaborate with bloggers and other media, enhancing our watchdog role and supporting other watchdogs will be a high priority.
 We especially should strive to highlight and support the work of bloggers responsibly pursuing the watchdog role.

-Digital First journalists cherish and defend our First Amendment freedoms.
+Digital-first journalists cherish and defend our First Amendment freedoms.
 We must advocate for the rights to gather and report the news.
 We must advocate for freedom of the press and freedom of speech to effectively cover all aspects of digital communication.
-We advocate for citizens, bloggers and independent journalists exercising these freedoms.
+We advocate for citizens, bloggers, news organizations and independent journalists exercising these freedoms.

 Timeliness and reflection

 The digital community expects swift and accurate reports of the news.
 Digital-first journalists must report what we know — and what we don’t know — quickly in breaking news stories.
 We must commit to experimenting and improving our tools and techniques for reporting unfolding stories.